How to Hang Pictures Evenly Every Time

 Next, do the same thing with the next row of pictures so they will have a long piece of level painter’s tape on the wall also.
 (To do this, I measured the height of my framed art and added a couple of inches for spacing.
 Then, I marked that mark from the top of the first row of painter’s tape.)

-How to Hang Pictures Straight Without A Level
+How to Evenly Hang Pictures Without A Level

 In my post on the best tools for beginning DIYer’s, I mention a great tool already at your disposal.
 You can use a level app on your phone for hanging pictures.
 Simply set your phone on top of the yardstick as you would with a small level and line up the bubble so it’s in the center.
 My favorite free level app is called Bubble Level, but there are several good ones out there.